Towards a health data commons in LMICs

 Demonstrators built for MomCare project

-In its original form, the MomCare programme does not support interoperable data excahnge.
+In its original form, the MomCare program did not support interoperable data exchange.
 In Kenya, M-TIBA is the primary digital platform, on top of which a relatively lightweight custom app has been built as the engagement layer for the health workers.
-M-TIBA provides data access through its data warehouse platform for the MomCare programme, however, this is not a standardized, general purpose API.
+M-TIBA provides data access through its data warehouse platform for the MomCare program.
+However, this is not a standardized, general purpose API.
 In the case of Tanzania, a stand-alone custom app is used which does not provide an interface of any kind for interacting with the platform.
-Given these constraints, to date the MomCare programme uses a custom-built data warehouse environment as its main data platform, on which data extractions, transformations and analysis are performed to generate the operational reports.
+Given these constraints, to date the MomCare program uses a custom-built data warehouse environment as its main data platform, on which data extractions, transformations and analysis are performed to generate the operational reports.
 Feedback reports for the health workers, in the form of operational dashboards, are made accessible through the app.
 Similar reports are provided to the back-office for the periodic reimbursement to the clinics.

 Figure 4: Demonstrators realized in MomCare Tanzania

-Within the this context of the MomCare programme, we have built a number of demonstrators (components) to show how interoperability can be achieved using the HDC framework. figure Demonstrators realized in MomCare Tanzania demonstrators illustrates how each of these components are positioned within the framework, where naming of components follows OpenHIE terminology.
+Within the this context of the MomCare program, we have built a number of demonstrators (components) to show how interoperability can be achieved using the HDC framework. figure 4 demonstrators illustrates how each of these components are positioned within the framework, where naming of components follows OpenHIE terminology.

 • Business Services: